Streamlined sample-based instrument platform

 Find the right sound quickly

-Floe’s intuitive browsing system works across all your Floe sample libraries, bringing together instruments and presets through categories, tags, and powerful search.
+Floe’s intuitive browsing system works across all your Floe sample libraries, bringing together instruments and presets through extensive categories, standardised tags (by mood, timbre, type, etc.), and search.
 The sound you need is always a few clicks away.

 Transform sounds